 Further increases within the government fee cap will apply in subsequent academic years.

 International fees for the 2018/19 academic year are £33,000 per year, with annual increases capped at a maximum of 2%.

-If you wish to pay your tuition fees yourself you will need to make tuition payments to the University you are allocated to.
-Information on how to pay fees directly to each University can be found at:
+If you wish to pay your tuition fees you will need to make tuition payments to the university you are allocated to.
+Tuition fees can be paid in full at the beginning of the academic year or in instalments.